 Who Is It For: People who love listening to audiobooks, and tend to do it regularly.

-A huge audiobooks store that works best when you join with a monthly subscription – for £7.99/month, you get one credit (=1 book) each month.
+A huge audiobooks store that works best when you join with the monthly subscription – for £7.99/month, you get one credit (which equals one book in most cases), every month.

 Table of Contents

 Audiobooks, in general, have been popular for years on physical media: first on vinyl records, cassette tapes, and eventually CDs.
 Audible was launched in the US back in 1995, as a place to buy online audiobooks.